curiouschip/learn/content/docs/getting-started/_index.md

 ## Shutting Down

 Shutting Pip down follows a similar procedure to booting up.
-Once you have exited apps to get to the home screen, hold down the **MIDDLE** button for 3 seconds to bring up the **SHUTDOWN MENU**.
+Once you have exited apps to get to the home screen, hold down the **MIDDLE** button for 3 seconds to bring up the **POWER OPTIONS MENU**.
 You then have the option to Shut Down, Reboot, or Cancel.
 {{< figure src="shutdown.gif" >}}

 {{< hint danger >}}